contiv/vpp/k8s/examples/sfc/README.md

 ## Deployment 2 - VPP CNFs
-This demo deploys 2 CNF pods, each with one additional memif interface.
+This demo deploys 3 CNF pods, CNF1 and CNF3 with one additional memif interface, CNF2 with two additional memif interfaces.
-There is a VPP running inside of each one of the CNF pods, which is automatically configured with the memif interface.
+There is a VPP running inside each one of the CNF pods, which is automatically configured with the memif interface.

-Additionally, a service function chain interconnecting these 2 pods is deployed.
+Additionally, a service function chain interconnecting these 3 pods is deployed.
-The memif interfaces between the 2 podes are inter-connected on L2 layer, using a l2 cross-connect on the vswitch VPP.
+The memif interfaces between the 3 pods are inter-connected on L2 layer, using a l2 cross-connect on the vswitch VPP.